TetraMesa

 One Family, One Month, Multiple Customer Service Failures.
 Many Insights.

-Over one month, we logged bad customer service experiences for our family.
-It’s not a formal study.
-We did it because the same kinds of friction kept showing up.
-We’re both marketers.
-One digital product person and another corporate brand manager.
-When we go to the store, it’s not just shopping, it’s consumer ethnography.
-We look at everything from shelf placement and sight lines to unit pricing and sales patterns.
-So after a couple of bad experiences, we thought, “I wonder… we typically just power through minor annoyances and move on.
-But let’s just look a little more carefully for just one month and see what happens.”
+Over one month, our family logged bad customer service experiences.
+Not quite a formal study, but we did it because the same kinds of friction kept showing up.
+We’re both marketers, one in digital product, the other a corporate brand manager.
+So we analyze things.
+For example, when we go to a store, it’s not just shopping, it’s consumer ethnography.
+Like anyone facing typical consumer issues, we usually just power through minor annoyances and move on.
+But then thought “For one month, let’s pay closer attention and see what happens?”

-The log at the end is the raw material as reference, though this isn’t about one family’s month.
-We all know anecdotes are not statistics.
-And yet, asking around, our experience seems to be typical.
-The opportunities for grabbing market share becomes a question because there doesn’t necessarily seem to be competitive pressure to do better.
-If everyone is squeezing bottom line costs and that’s the pervasive value, a tacit industry agreement to just be lousy because of desired margins might be hard to overcome.
+The log at the end is just reference, but this is not really about one family’s month.
+Anecdotes are not statistics.
+Still, asking around, our experience seems typical.
+The market-share opportunity is complicated because there doesn’t seem to be much competitive pressure to do better.
+If everyone is squeezing costs and margin becomes the dominant value, a tacit industry agreement to be lousy can be hard to overcome.

-There is an opportunity for those who want to try for better though.
-That opportunity exists because many markets today are not defined by scarcity.
-They are defined by abundance, substitution, and constant competition for share.
-There are more choices, more channels, more software, more automation, and more messaging than ever.
-Yet in many categories, the customer experience feels worse, not better.
+There is opportunity for companies that want to do better.
+It exists because many markets today are defined not by scarcity, but by abundance, substitution, and constant competition for share.
+We have more choices, channels, and messaging than ever.
+Yet the customer experience often feels worse.

 The Contradiction is the Point

-My view is simple: bad customer service may always have been a market opportunity for any company choosing not to participate in the race to the bottom, but may be especially so today.
-In many industries, the bar has fallen so low that a company does not need an exotic strategy or a dazzling AI roadmap to win incremental share.
+Bad customer service has always been an opportunity for companies that refuse the race to the bottom, but especially now.
+The bar has fallen so low that a company doesn’t need an exotic strategy to win share.
 It may only need to stop making life harder for its own customers.

-A lot of companies are creating churn they cannot yet see.
-They save money short term through weaker support, brittle workflows, badly designed automation, fragmented communication, and policies that make resolution harder instead of easier.
-Damage shows up later in poor retention, brand trust erosion, and lifetime value.
-By the time KPI pain is obvious, the underlying customer habit has already shifted elsewhere.
+A lot of companies are creating churn they cannot see.
+They save money short term through weaker support, brittle workflows, bad automation, fragmented communication, and policies that make resolution harder.
+Damage appears later in poor retention, eroded brand trust, and lower lifetime value.
+By the time KPI pain is obvious, customer habits have already shifted elsewhere.

-I suspect over the next few years, some firms will discover that what looked like efficiency was actually customer loss.
-They will realize too late that they optimized for handling costs instead of customer outcomes.
-Customer service KPIs of call handling can look like it’s doing well when in reality, customers are just leaving.
-Average handle time and similar KPIs are operational efficiency metrics, not customer-health metrics.
-That means customer problem handling metrics look better while customer reality gets worse.
+Over the next few years, some firms will discover that what looked like efficiency was actually customer loss.
+They’ll realize too late they optimized handling costs instead of customer outcomes.
+Call-handling KPIs can look strong while customers are simply leaving.
+Average handle time and similar measures track operational efficiency, not customer health.
+So problem-handling metrics may improve while customer reality worsens.
 They can reflect customers giving up, avoiding support, or leaving.
 Industry coverage has warned against treating service as a “deflection mechanism,” because making support harder to reach can hurt.
-(See Why customer service shouldn’t be ‘a deflection mechanism’)
+(See Why customer service shouldn’t be ‘a deflection mechanism‘)

-Lately, a lot of this seems caused by lame AI chatbots.
-This is not an anti-AI argument.
+Lately, at least some of this seems driven by lame AI chatbots.
+AI is a real step change.
 But bad tool use is still bad tool use.
-One useful lens is Jevons paradox.
-It says increased efficiency can reduce the cost of using something and, rather than lowering total consumption, actually increase it.
-The application to customer operations is not perfect, but when service interactions become cheaper to generate through automation, companies do not necessarily deliver the same service more efficiently.
-They often generate more outreach, more nudges, more notifications, more scripted flows, and more fragmented touchpoints.
-The quantity of interaction rises while quality falls.
+Chasing efficiency, speed, and labor reduction without thinking enough about the customer experience can lead to bad outcomes.
+One lens is Jevons paradox.
+In economics, increased efficiency can lower the cost of using something and, rather than reducing total consumption, increase it.
+The fit to customer operations is not exact, but similar.
+When service interactions become cheaper through automation, companies do not necessarily deliver the same service more efficiently.
+They often generate more outreach, nudges, notifications, scripted flows, and fragmented touchpoints.
+The quantity of interaction rises while the quality falls.

 So customers do not necessarily get better service.
 They often just get more service surface area to fight through.

-That connects to what I would half-jokingly call Scott’s Paradox: when a product or service category becomes overly abundant and overly commoditized, quality can decline rather than improve because everyone is under pressure to squeeze margin.
+That connects to what I’ll call Scott’s Paradox: When a product or service category becomes overly abundant and overly commoditized, quality can decline rather than improve because everyone is under pressure to squeeze margin.
 In theory, fierce competition should produce better outcomes.
 In practice, if one company cuts corners and gets away with it, others follow.
-So the irony is this: In markets with abundant competition, customers may get worse experiences, not better ones.
+So the irony can become in markets with abundant competition, customers may get worse experiences on average, not better ones.

 Plain Sight

-• AI chat bots, text and voice, seem to be getting worse, not better.
+• AI chat bots,both text and voice, seem to be getting worse.
 This may be temporary.
 There’s research showing issues here though.
-Some of the negativity may be based on different expectations of bots vs. humans, but the reason doesn’t really matter as compared to the outcome.
+Some of the negativity may be based on different expectations of bots vs. humans, but the reason doesn’t matter as compared to the outcome.

-• No one has really solved the flood of spam email.
+• No one has solved the flood of spam email.
 This makes people less tolerant in general.
 It might not be your fault, but it is your problem.
-Inbox fatigue is at a breaking point.
-Reports note “notification fatigue” and “click fatigue,” with users developing ruthless habits, like marking legitimate but annoying messages as spam, aggressively unsubscribing/blocking, or ignoring everything non-essential.
+Reports note notification and click fatigue are at a breaking point.
+Users are developing ruthless habits, like marking legitimate but annoying messages as spam, aggressively unsubscribing/blocking, or ignoring everything non-essential.

 • Shrinkflation tries to trick consumers to accept less for the same money.
 Until they just choose something else.

-• Customers are conditioned to wait for sales because list prices feel detached from reality.
+• Customers are conditioned to wait for sales as list prices feel detached from reality.
 There’s one cookie brand at our supermarket that has become stupidly expensive.
 They took themselves from a premium to a luxury price.
 They took a “low involvement, low think” purchase to a thought process more like, “Holy crap, EACH cookie in this package now costs $X?
 That was more a pricing issue than customer service, but it’s a brand experience failure.
+Making our own is actually better anyway.

 • Many software vendors still create miserable experiences for customers and employees.

-• No one has really solved endless password resets, authentication friction, and account recovery misery.
+• No one has solved endless password resets, authentication friction, and account recovery misery.

-• Subscription cancellation is often harder than subscription signup.
+• Subscription cancellation is harder than subscription signup.

-• Billing errors are apparently easily created, but painful to fix, both for customers and employees.
+• Billing errors are painful to fix for customers and employees.

-• Many apps and websites still offload basic troubleshooting work onto the customer.
+• Apps and websites offload basic troubleshooting work onto the customer.

 • Companies send too many notifications, reminders, and “helpful” nudges that become noise.

-• Search inside many sites is still shockingly bad, even when search is core to the customer task.
-If your customers have to use search, AI or Reddit to sort out what to do with you, that’s a problem.
+• Search within many sites is still shockingly bad.
+If your customers have to use external search, AI or Reddit to sort out what to do with you, that’s a problem.

-• Inventory visibility seems often unreliable, both online and in-store.
+• Inventory visibility is often unreliable, both online and in-store.

-• Many self-service systems are not truly self-service.
-They are just labor transfer from company to customer.
+• Self-service systems are often just labor transfer from company to customer.

 • Policies are often optimized for internal consistency rather than customer resolution.